-In thousands of Russian Roubles 2015 2014 Due within 1 year Due between 1 and 5 years 232 793 229 647 177 175 359 401 Total operating lease commitments 462 440 536 576
+In thousands of Russian Roubles 2016 2015 Due within 1 year Due between 1 and 5 years Due after 5 years 119 982 57 673 345 232 793 229 647 - Total operating lease commitments 178 000 462 440

 Credit related commitments.
 The primary purpose of these instruments is to ensure that funds are available to a customer as required.
 Guarantees and standby letters of credit, which represent irrevocable assurances that the Bank will make payments in the event that a customer cannot meet its obligations to third parties, carry the same credit risk as loans.
 Documentary letters of credit, which are written undertakings by the Bank to make payments to a third party on behalf of a customer up to a specified amount under specific terms and conditions, are collateralised by the underlying shipments of goods to which they relate or cash deposits and therefore carry less risk than a direct borrowing.